 Wired glass is a common flat glass produced by the calendering method.
 When the glass ribbon is formed between the calender rolls, the heated steel wires are placed on the glass plate.
 Wired fireproof glass can play the role of fire prevention and anti-theft function.
 When a fire occurs, the wire glass is heated and cracked, but the glass fragments remain on the metal mesh and do not fall off.
 The whole glass maintains integrity at a certain time.
 The wired fireproof glass prevents flame penetration and plays a role in preventing the spread of fire.

 14, PDLC glass

 PDLC glass is also called magic glass, switchable glass, smart glass, intelligent glass, etc. The difference between PDLC glass and ordinary glass is that it can adjust the transparency.

-The glass will turn obscure and transparent by only a click of the electricity power.
+The glass will turn obscure and transparent with only a click of the electricity power.

-PDLC glass is widely used in glass partition wall, glass office, toilet glass partitions, windows, facade, etc.
+PDLC glass is widely used in glass partition walls, glass offices, toilet glass partitions, windows, facade, etc.

 15, Fused glass